MinaProtocol/mina/rfcs/0024-ledger-private-key.md

 ## Summary
 [summary]: #summary

-Ledger devices don't maintain any state/storage between use, and only give limited access to the seed which is used to derive private keys.
+Ledger hardware wallets don't maintain any state/storage between use, and only give limited access to the seed which is used to derive private keys.
 This means we have to come up with a way to securely construct key pairs using private keys corresponding to different cryptographic primitives as our building blocks.